THE NEXT GREAT BUSINESS INNOVATOR LOOKS LIKE

 Experiential learning in courses, events & programs that go beyond the classroom

 As the only Master’s in Entrepreneurship offered in Colorado, this degree program is designed for students who want to drive growth, create change, and chase their passions in business.
-You can choose any 10 graduate-level entrepreneurship courses to make up the degree, which can be completed at you own pace and in your format of choice (online or in-person).
+You can choose any 10 graduate-level entrepreneurship courses to make up the degree, which can be completed at your own pace and in your format of choice (online or in-person).
+Plus, all entrepreneurship students, regardless of residency, pay the same low in-state tuition rate.
 Through topics covering leadership, marketing, legal, financial, analytical, and operational skills, you will be tasked with going beyond the classroom to build and test your ideas in real-world settings.

-The MS in Entrepreneurship curriculum consists of 30 credit hours of any graduate-level entrepreneurship courses, with the option to specialize in bioinnovation.
+The Masters in Entrepreneurship curriculum consists of 30 credit hours of any graduate-level entrepreneurship courses, with the option to specialize in bioinnovation.

 Current Course Options